thaliaarchi/notes/topics/unexpected_turing.md

 # Unexpectedly Turing-complete

-Various subsets programming languages or systems that are unintentionally Turing-complete.
+This is a collection of systems, such as restricted subsets of programming languages or games, that are Turing-complete, but may not be expected.
+I have included programs that prove Turing-completeness by construction, but also other interesting programs for fun and demonstration.

 ## Subsets of programming languages